-Superintendent: Jodi Veldman (810) 334-1467 Email: jodiveldman@gmail.com
+Jodi Veldman (810) 334-1467 Email: jodiveldman@gmail.com

-Judging: Saturday at 3 p.m. with interview Location: Still Exhibit Barn Project Set Up: Friday at 6:30 p.m.
-Check in Time: Saturday at 3 p.m.
-Check out Time: Saturday 7-8 p.m. or Sunday 8-9 a.m.
+Judging: Saturday at 3 p.m. with interview (before fair) Location: Still Exhibit Barn Project Set Up: Friday at 6:30 p.m.
+Check in Time: Saturday at 3 p.m. (before fair) Check out Time: Saturday 7-8 p.m. or Sunday 8-9 a.m.
 Premiums: A=\$4; B=\$2; C=No premiums.

 - 1. Exhibitors should be with exhibit while being judged. - 2.
-All educational exhibits must be 14"x22" (half sheet of poster board). - 3.
+All educational exhibits must be on a poster board. - 3.
 Projects will be judged on total content of safety tip(s) offered and exhibitor's knowledge of topic demonstrated during the interview.
 Included will be: Does the exhibit catch the reader's attention?
 Are the tips understandable?
 Is the point clear? - 4.
 Clubs must sign up online if entering club project.